PlatanowaAmbasssador/Web_Scrapping_Project/README.md

 - Feature correlation analysis
 - Price prediction models with performance metrics
 - Detailed insights and findings
+- Combined analysis of new and used car markets

 ## Notes
 - The scraping process includes rate limiting to be respectful to the target website
 - All data is stored in the `Outputs` directory
-- The analysis notebook includes detailed visualizations and insights
+- The analysis notebooks include detailed visualizations and insights
 - The project follows best practices for web scraping and data analysis
+- Multiple scraping approaches are available for flexibility and validation